WHAT IS YAMABUSHIDO TRAINING?

 You’ll gain the ability to disconnect yourself from distractions, from the chatter inside your head, from noise and stress.
 You’ll have the powerful opportunity to begin again, by letting go of anything in your life that needs to be left in the mountain.
 And to begin again as a fresh, empowered version of yourself, armed with resilience, strength, and a fearless smile.

 These programs are specially arranged for international visitors based on a program that has been operating for many years only for Japanese speakers.
 Shugendo is not for everyone, nor is the path of the Yamabushi.
 It is one of Japan’s most ancient and esoteric traditions, and it is demanding.
 But if you would like to be part of it, we invite you to get in touch.

 Shugendo is an ancient belief with its origins in 8th Century Japan.
 It is a fusion of Shinto, Buddhism, Animism, and mountain faith.
 Shugendo has always been a path for those who want to strip away the excesses of the world, and who want to understand themselves better by immersing themselves in the power and strength of the natural world.

 The Yamabushi are the ancient mountain priests of Japan.
 Their traditional role was to help guide people to find their true nature, and to teach discipline and the way of the warrior.
 Although they are mostly hidden from public life these days, and their numbers are few, the work they do has not changed.
 What they offer to the world is now more relevant than ever.

 Four-day experience that takes place on all three of the Dewa Sanzan: Mt.
 Haguro, Mt.
 Gassan, and Mt.
 Yudono.
 Includes waterfall meditation.
 Only limited places available.

 Two-day Yamabushi experience under the direction of a certified Yamabushi guide that takes place on Mt.
-Haguro and Mt.
-Kinbō.
-This program has less physical demand than the Full Yamabushi Training, yet maintains the waterfall meditation.
+Haguro.
+This program has less physical demand than the Masters Yamabushi Training Program, yet maintains the core rituals.